 The Fruit of Light

-We are called to walk in the light of the Lord, but what is this light?
+Christians are called to walk in the light of the Lord, but what is this light?
 How is it manifested?
 What is the difference between a good, moral person and someone who is a Christian?
-First, says Dr. Martyn Lloyd-Jones, he has a knowledge of the Lord that he lacked before— he now has a knowledge and understanding of spiritual truth.
+In this sermon on Ephesians 5:9–10 titled “The Fruit of Light,” Dr. Martyn Lloyd-Jones shares that the Christian has a knowledge of the Lord that they lacked before— they now have a knowledge and understanding of spiritual truth.
 A Christian is one who knows God intimately, beyond mere intellectual assent to the truth of His existence.
-He also now has a heart that desires to know God more and follow his commands.
-He desires holiness.
-Next, this light is manifested in his will— rather than works of darkness, his life exhibits the fruits of righteousness.
-With Ephesians 5:9-10, Dr. Lloyd-Jones points out a key fact about the difference between “works” and “fruit.”
+They also now have a heart that desires to know God more and follow His commands.
+They desire holiness.
+Next, this light is manifested in the will—rather than works of darkness, their life exhibits the fruits of righteousness.
+Dr. Lloyd-Jones points out a key fact about the difference between “works” and “fruit.”
 Fruit signifies growth, and it signifies that it is occurring naturally.
-Thus, Paul is writing that a believer will have a desire to please the Lord flowing out of him naturally because Christ is life!
-Fruit is the expression of that which we are rooted in, as a believer is rooted in Christ.
-Listen as Dr. Lloyd-Jones illustrates the importance this can have for our own walks, and why it is such a tragedy that the church is often filled with more works than it is with fruit.
+Thus, Paul is writing that a believer will have a desire to please the Lord flowing out of themselves naturally because Christ is life.
+Fruit is the expression of that in which Christians are rooted, as a believer is rooted in Christ.
+Listen as Dr. Lloyd-Jones illustrates the importance this can have for the Christian walk, and why it is such a tragedy that the church is often filled with more works than it is with fruit.

 About Dr. Martyn Lloyd-Jones